 If you're looking for a souvenir from your trip to Bucharest, Carturesti Carusel, a bookstore built within a historic building, is the place to go.

-The French Style building dates from the 19th century and impresses with its modern interior design but in balance with the historical past.
+The French-style building dates from the 19th century and is impressive with its modern interior design, but it is in balance with the historical past.
 The house was the headquarters of an important interwar bank.
 The family that ran the business was pretty close to the Romanian royal family of that time.

-Bucharest tourism guides recommends getting lost in the streets of the old center and then relaxing at Carturesti Carusel, where you can read a book about Romania, Bucharest, or the places you’ve explored, all while enjoying a good tea.
+Bucharest tourism guides recommend getting lost in the streets of the old center and then relaxing at Carturesti Carusel.
+Here, you can read a book about Romania, Bucharest, or the places you’ve explored while enjoying a good tea.
 Among the many things to do in Bucharest, a visit to this unique bookstore is a must.

 Romanian Athenaeum